Everything You Need to Know About Transport in Futuna

 The remote island of Futuna offers an extraordinary Pacific adventure, but getting there requires some planning.
 Unlike many small South Pacific islands, this pristine destination boasts a pretty well-maintained airstrip.
 You can reach Futuna by plane, though once you arrive, transport options become decidedly more limited.

-Before we begin, organise the rest of your island getaway with ease using The Complete Travel Guide to Futuna LINK#D035 and Where to Stay on Futuna: The Best Accommodations.
+Before we begin, organise the rest of your island getaway with ease using The Complete Travel Guide to Futuna and Where to Stay on Futuna: The Best Accommodations.

 1.Futuna by Flight - How to Get to Futuna